 What makes a low or high GI score?

-The body digests whole grains and high-fiber foods slowly.
-Their sugars enter the bloodstream gradually.
-Foods that contain fiber, such as fruit and whole grains, will have a lower GI than those made with refined ingredients.
+Foods that contain fiber, such as fruits and whole grains, have lower GI scores than those containing refined ingredients.

 Some GI tips